awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 import NewTodo from './GraphQLNewTodo';
 ```

-Now create the `<AddTodo />` component and wrap it with the `graphqlMutation()` function along with the `listTodos` query which will be updated in the cache automatically, as well as the `Todo` response type (defined in your GraphQL schema):
+Now create the `<AddTodo />` component and wrap it with the `graphqlMutation()` function along with the `ListTodos` query which will be updated in the cache automatically, as well as the `Todo` response type (defined in your GraphQL schema):

 ```javascript
 class AddTodo extends Component {